nepomucenoc/translate-azure/README.md

 # 🌍 Translate Azure

-A simple project that translates text using the Microsoft Translator Text API (Azure Cognitive Services).
+A simple, yet powerful script that leverages the Microsoft Translator Text API (Azure Cognitive Services) to translate text from English to multiple languages.
+This tool is designed to be flexible and easy to use, with the goal of automating translation tasks seamlessly.

 ## ✨ Features

-This script translates phrases from English to other languages using the Azure API.
-You can configure the target languages in the code.
+This script can translate phrases from English to any language supported by the Azure API.
+You can easily modify the target languages in the script to suit your needs.

 ## ⚙️ How to Run